MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/backup-workload-cluster.md

 ## Additional notes

-- Velero on Windows: Velero does not officially support Windows.
+- Velero on Windows: Velero doesn't officially support Windows.
 In testing, the Velero team was able to back up only stateless Windows applications.
-[Restic integration](https://velero.io/docs/v1.6/restic/) and backups of stateful applications or persistent volumes are not supported.
+[Restic integration](https://velero.io/docs/v1.6/restic/) and backups of stateful applications or persistent volumes aren't supported.

 - Velero CLI help: To see all options associated with a specific command, use the `--help` flag with the command.
 For example, `velero restore create --help` shows all options associated with the `velero restore create` command.
 Or, to list all options of `velero restore`, run `velero restore --help`: